gagneurlab/drop/docs/source/installation.rst

 Prerequisites
 -------------

-The easiest way to ensure that all dependencies are installed is to install the bioconda package, as described above.
+The easiest way to ensure that all dependencies are installed is to install the bioconda package.
 Once the environment is set up and installation was successful, other versions of drop can be installed with ``pip``, overwriting the conda version of ``DROP`` (see :any:`otherversions`).